tiffanyng23/earthquake-tracker/README.md

 There is an earthquake counter spanning the top of the page, providing earthquake counts for the last hour, day, week, month within a chosen magnitude range.

 ### Customization Panel
 On the left side of the app below the Earthquake Counter is a panel to customize the visualizations on the right side.
+Feature selection includes colour theme, time window (earthquakes within the past hour, day, week, month), and a slider to adjust the minimum magnitude range.

 ### Visualizations
 The visualizations in this dashboard are a scatter plot, scatter map, and search table.
 These visualizations are located within the tabs on the dashboard.